treker-mk/website/src/content/faq_en.md

   <summary id=all-infected>Is it possible to get statistical information on all infected persons, even the asymptomatic cases?
 </summary>

 Unfortunately, this data is unavailable for now.
-There are several reasons: Previously, tests have only covered a certain proportion of the population (patients with signs and symptoms of acute respiratory infection who may need hospital treatment, healthcare professionals, retirement home residents with respiratory symptoms, and people above 60 if their doctor so requires).
+There are several reasons: Previously, tests have only covered a certain proportion of the population (patients with signs and symptoms of acute respiratory infection who may need hospital treatment, healthcare professionals, ...).
 Even though now the testing guidance for COVID-19 is expanded to include anyone displaying symptoms of the disease, many might be carriers with no or only mild symptoms.
 For this reason, our statistics can cover only part of the population that clearly shows signs of infection.
 Thus, the younger and the untested populations are disproportionately represented.
 Data for asymptomatic patients who do not show symptoms and are not recorded anywhere can therefore not be obtained.

 </details>

 <details>
-  <summary id=other-countries>Where can I find a comparison between North Macedonia and other countries?</summary>
+  <summary id=other-countries> TBD Where can I find a comparison between North Macedonia and other countries?</summary>

 You can find [a comparison graph](/en/stats#countries-chart) at the very bottom of the dashboard.
-The graph displays a comparison between North Macedonia and different clusters of countries in relation to the *number of deaths* caused by COVID-19 *per million inhabitants*.
+The graph displays a comparison between North Macedonia and different clusters of countries in relation to the *number of deaths* and *TBD....* caused by COVID-19 *per million inhabitants*.
 The clusters of countries that are compared to North Macedonia are as follows:
--   Neighboring countries (excluding Italy)
+-   Neighboring and countries in the region
 -   Critical countries (EU)
 -   Critical countries (global)
 -   Nordic countries
--   ex-Yugoslavian countries
+-   TBD ex-Yugoslavian countries
 -   East Asian countries and Oceania

 The graph is arranged chronologically, from January 1, from the first death, and from the first death per million, respectively.
 You can change the view of different chronological displays of comparisons of different clusters of countries by clicking on the appropriate tabs.